maliput/maliput_documentation/docs/installation_quickstart.rst

     source /opt/ros/$ROS_DISTRO/setup.bash

-.. _create-a-contenerized-workspace:
+.. _create-a-containerized-workspace:

-Optional: Create a containerized workspace
+Option 2: Create a containerized workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The following creates a containerized workspace.
+Maliput and its dependencies remain in the container and do not impact your operating system.
+Likewise, packages installed on your operating system do not impact the container.
+The uniformity of the container's environment makes it easier for other developers to reproduce and resolve problems you may encounter.

-To configure your workspace in a container, the steps are pretty similar.
-We provide the necessary machinery to ``build`` and ``run`` a docker image and container:
+Configuring a containerized workspace is similar to that of a non-containerized workspace.
+When the steps are identical, links to the non-containerized setup instructions are used.
+Machinery is provided to ``build`` and ``run`` a docker image and container for Maliput workspace development:

 .. _build-the-docker-image: